 The virus enters our body through four primary routes:

 - Unprotected sexual contact with an infected person.
-It is pretty common among homosexual males, occurring via the anal route, since the anal mucosa it highly susceptible to the virus.
+It is pretty common among homosexual males, occurring via the anal route since the anal mucosa is highly susceptible to the virus.

 - Via infected blood transfusion products.

 - Via infected mother to the baby during pregnancy.
 The virus can cross the placenta and easily infect the baby.

 - By accidental needle pricks.
 This is a common mode in health professionals while taking blood samples from patients or dealing with a bleeding patient or during operations.